Ephenia/Pokeclicker-Scripts/README.md

 ## **Enhanced Auto Mine** ([enhancedautomine.js](//github.com/Ephenia/Pokeclicker-Scripts/blob/master/enhancedautomine.js))
 This script was originally created by <b>Ivan Lay</b> and [can be found over here](//github.com/ivanlay/pokeclicker-automator).

 This I had worked quite a bit on, and I'm quite happy with what it's capable of doing.
 This is far greater and does a lot more than Ivan Lay's script.
-However, but since I was using it and was inspired, I decided to make an auto miner that's efficient as possible instead.
+However, since I was using it and was inspired, I decided to make an auto miner that's efficient as possible instead.

 What this script adds is a new top row below the mining layer as shown:<br>